85th Legislature Goals

 SB 892 — Hearing in the Senate Health & Human Services Committee on April 19; left pending.

 HB 3859 — Voted favorably from House State Affairs Committee.
 Passed House on 3rd reading on May 12.
 Received by the Senate.
-Passed Senate with amendments on 3rd reading on May 22.
+Passed Senate on 3rd reading on May 22.

 Enhanced Penalties for Assault of a Pregnant Woman (HB 3539, Landgraf)